How to set up OpenVPN on AWS EC2 and fix DNS leaks on Ubuntu 18.04 LTS

 1. The EC2 Instance type

-Different types of EC2 (Elastic Compute Cloud) instances will offer us different levels of computing power.
+Different types of EC2 (Elastic Compute Cloud) instances will offer you different levels of computing power.
 If you plan to use your instance for something more than just this VPN, you may want to choose something with higher memory or storage capacity, depending on how you plan to use it.
-We can view each instance offering on the Amazon EC2 Instance Types page.
+You can view each instance offering on the Amazon EC2 Instance Types page.

 For simple VPN use, the